shadowed1/Chard/README.md

 <br>

 # Tools: <br>
-- Latest Boostrapped Stage3 Gentoo Linux + Linux Kernel
+- Latest Bootsrapped Stage3 Arch or Gentoo Linux + Linux Kernel
 - Emerge
 - CRAS

-# Chard will use Emerge/Pacman to build: <br>
+# Chard will use Pacman or Emerge to build: <br>
 - Make
 - CMake
 - Curl with OpenSSL